-In terms of cash flows for the fiscal year ended March 31, 2020, operating activities provided net cash of ¥595.3 billion, investing activities used net cash of ¥447.4 billion, and financing activities used net cash of ¥240.9 billion.
-As a result, cash and cash equivalents decreased by ¥113.8 billion, to ¥597.8 billion.
+In terms of cash flows for the fiscal year ended March 31, 2021, operating activities provided net cash of ¥437.2 billion, investing activities used net cash of ¥395.9 billion, and financing activities provided net cash of ¥238.7 billion.
+As a result, cash and cash equivalents increased by ¥299.6 billion, to ¥897.4 billion.

-Net cash provided by operating activities for the fiscal year ended March 31, 2020 increased by ¥61.8 billion from ¥533.5 billion in the previous fiscal year to ¥595.3 billion.
-This increase was due to the ¥169.7 billion increase in the provision for quality costs and the ¥114.6 billion increase in collection of trade receivables, but this was partially offset by the 266.4 billion decrease in profit before income taxes.
+Net cash provided by operating activities for the fiscal year ended March 31, 2021 decreased by ¥158.1 billion from ¥595.3 billion in the previous fiscal year to ¥437.2 billion.
+This decrease was mainly due to the ¥204.4 billion increase in trade receivables.

-Net cash used in investing activities decreased by ¥67.3 billion from ¥514.7 billion in the previous fiscal year to ¥447.4 billion.
-This decrease was due to the ¥82.1 billion decrease in deposit amount of time deposits.
+Net cash used in investing activities decreased by ¥51.5 billion from ¥447.4 billion in the previous fiscal year to ¥395.9 billion.
+This decrease was mainly due to the ¥49.2 billion decrease in purchase of equity instruments.

-Net cash used in financing activities increased by ¥148.7 billion from ¥92.2 billion in the previous fiscal year to ¥240.9 billion.
-This increase mainly reflected the ¥125.9 billion decrease in proceeds from borrowings, and the ¥90.0 billion decrease in issuance of bonds, but this was partially offset by the ¥28.4 billion decrease in purchase of treasury stock.
+Net cash provided by financing activities increased by ¥479.6 billion from minus ¥240.9 billion in the previous fiscal year to plus ¥238.7 billion.
+This increase mainly reflected the ¥888.0 billion increase in proceeds from borrowings.

-Purchases of property, plant and equipment increased by 3.5% from ¥410.2 billion in the previous fiscal year to ¥424.5 billion.
-This increase was due to an increase in capital investment related to the enhancement of the production platform and future domains on which the Group is currently working towards completion (electrification, advanced safety, etc.).
+Purchases of property, plant and equipment decreased by 6.8% from ¥424.5 billion in the previous fiscal year to ¥395.5 billion.
+This decrease was due to having strengthened assessments of investment opportunities as part of emergency measure.